bob-w-perez/Crypto-Board/README.md

-Welcome to CoinBASED, your one stop shop for the latest cryptocurrency data on your favorite coins!

-Simply enter the a currency of interest in the search bar and a card containing relevant trading data, including 30 day price history chart, displays in the card area.
-Each card's 'Twitter Feed' button pulls up a bar on the left containing a selection of recent tweets about the currency.
-Close a card at any time to stay focused on your favorite currency.
-Upon reopening the page, all previous currency cards are retained.
+Entering the name of a currency in the search bar creates an information card containing up-to-date statistics of that assets, including a 30-day price history chart, which is then added to the card display area.
+The user can add as many cards as they desire and remove them just as easily to curate their ideal array of token information.
+The user's card layout is saved whenever a change is made so, upon returning to the application at a later time, their selected cryptocurrencies are automatically displayed and they can stay informed of any changes to the assets they are watching.
+Each card's 'Twitter Feed' button pulls up a bar on the left containing a selection of recent, relevant tweets from Twitter's API.
+Additional features include a scrolling ticker of CoinGecko's Top Trending Coins to present the user with new potential currencies to explore, and a glossary of crypto-related terms to assist the user as they explore various assets in the crypto space.

 Check it out yourself!